Streampunk/neden/README.md

 # Neden

-Bare bones empirical modelling support for Node.JS, allowing any Javascript value to be established as an observable and Javascript functions to be used to establish a dependency.
+Bare bones [Empirical Modelling](https://en.wikipedia.org/wiki/Empirical_modelling) support for [Node.JS](https://nodejs.org/en/), allowing any Javascript value to be established as an _observable_ and Javascript functions to be used to establish a _dependency_.

 ## Installation